Swmbrd Announces Entry into Investor Relations Agreement

 Vancouver, British Columbia --News Direct-- SWMBRD Sports Inc.

-VANCOUVER, BC – TheNewswire - March 17, 2022 - SWMBRD Sports Inc. (CSE:SWIM) (“SWMBRD” or the “Company“) is pleased to announce that it has entered into an investor relations agreement dated March 5, 2022 with Proactive Investors North America Inc. (“Proactive”) pursuant to which Proactive has agreed to provide investor relations services (the “Services”) to the Company in exchange for an aggregate amount of $25,000 in cash, payable upfront and occurring annually upon renewal.
-The initial term of service continues until March 31, 2023, and automatically renews for an additional 12 month term, subject to earlier cancellation.
-Proactive’s contact information is as follows: 1050 – 151 Pender Street W, Vancouver, British Columbia V6B 1S4, email: peter@proactiveinvestors.com, Peter Murray.
+VANCOUVER, BC – TheNewswire - March 18, 2022 - SWMBRD Sports Inc. (CSE:SWIM.CN) (“SWMBRD” or the “Company“) is pleased to announce that it has entered into an investor relations agreement dated March 1, 2022 with Trevor O’Neill (“O’Neill”) pursuant to which O’Neill has agreed to provide investor relations services (the “Services”) to the Company in exchange for a monthly fee of $4,000.
+The term of services began on March 1, 2022 and is for an unspecified term, on an “at will” basis, commencing with a (3) three month probationary period.
+O’Neill’s contact information is as follows: Trevor O’Neill, email: oneilltrev@gmail.com

 About SWMBRD Sports Inc.